 Growing up with a widowed mother and inspired by nature with influences from her grandmother‘s old folk songs, she followed in the footsteps of her grandfather, a retired miner and kalimba player, and developed her interest in singing and dancing at the age of five.
 She lost her parents, brother and grandparents at an early age.
 It was through these tragic events that she decided to write a diary and express her experiences through music.

 She studied music and English at Evelyn Hone College in Lusaka.
-During this time she formed a student band that had a few commercial gigs at corporate events and National Commemoration functions for three years.
+During this time she formed a student band that had commercial gigs for three years.
 Her passion for music made her audition for a spot to start her professional career and during this period, Chali Mulalami a producer, spotted her and signed her with Sling Beats Records.
-Her First single recorded was “Watembeleredwa“.
-Later, she entered a competition for live music called “The Music Crossroads“ which included young artist from East and Southern African countries.
+Her first single recorded was "Watembeleredwa".
+Later, she entered a competition for live music called "The Music Crossroads" which included young artist from East and Southern African countries.
 This competition nurtured her into loving African music on acoustic guitar and percussive instruments.